thebitbytebox/blog/_posts/2020-05-18-serverless-api-custom-domain.md

 ### SSL Certificate for the custom domain

-We can provision our ssl certificate using the AWS Certificate Manger.
-To do this, make sure you are on N. Virginia region as most of the AWS resources like cloud front requires your certificate in us-east-1 region.
+Now, we can provision our ssl certificate using the AWS Certificate Manger.
+To do this, make sure you are on N. Virginia region as most of the AWS resources like cloud front requires your certificate to be in us-east-1 region.

 To provision a public certificate,